eficode-academy/argocd-katas/argocd-and-helm.md

 - Deploy Jenkins in the ArgoCD UI using Bitnami Helm chart.
 - Change the source of the deployment file.
+- Write a multi-source deployment file.
-- Use the Diff feature in the ArgoCD UI.
+- Change the values in the deployment file for automatic changes to the Jenkins app.
-- Update replicas of the application using `kubectl`.
-- Rollback to a previous state of the application.
-- Troubleshoot a faulty manifest and resolve the issue.

 ### Step by Step Instructions